-- 18. The ability to present industry-ready employability skills, experience and knowledge relating to their chosen field, with a professional photographic and media portfolio and profile, and industry contacts; - 19.
-A critical understanding of media theory and practice, and engage in deep, contextual evaluation and critique of work across formats and disciplines; - 20.
-A reflective and time-managed approach to self-directed learning and research and apply these skills in the context of journalism and photography; - 21.
-Industry-level aptitude in selecting and using a range of creative problem-solving skills in a professional context, applied to working situations in groups and individually;

-- 22. A broad range of evidence of a mature and considered ability to engage with, and work alongside, external stakeholders and industry professionals, as well as contemporaries. - 23.
-The ability to organise and communicate information, using established criteria evidencing appropriate proficiency in English language, to audiences in familiar contexts both verbally and in writing (level 4). - 24.
-The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5). - 25.
+- 17. The ability to present industry-ready employability skills, experience and knowledge relating to their chosen field, with a professional portfolio and profile, and industry contacts; - 18.
+A critical understanding of media theory and practice, and engage in deep, contextual evaluation and critique of work across formats and disciplines; - 19.
+A reflective and time-managed approach to self-directed learning and research and apply these skills in the context of journalism; - 20.
+An industry-level aptitude in selecting and using a range of creative problem-solving skills in a professional context, applied to working situations in groups and individually; - 21.
+A broad range of evidence of a mature and considered ability to engage with, and work alongside, external stakeholders and industry professionals, as well as contemporaries - 22.
+The ability to organise and communicate information, using established criteria evidencing appropriate proficiency in English language, to audiences in familiar contexts both verbally and in writing (level 4). - 23.
+The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5). - 24.
 The ability to organise and communicate specialist and inter-related information evidencing appropriate proficiency in English language, using selected criteria, to audiences in complex contexts. (level 6).

 Method Description Critical reflection Students engage in critical reflective practice and activities to highlight areas of academic, personal and professional strength and weakness.
 Demonstration Usually relating to the practical demonstration of software or technical equipment.
 Digital learning Computer, digital, technical and network enabled transfer of skills and knowledge, using electronic applications and processes to learn.
 Field trip A class exercise in which students travel off-campus to an industry or educational site for a learning experience which compliments their programme.
 Group Work and Working together as a cohort.
 Offering and receiving constructive Peer Critique criticism on ideas and/or projects, typically during the work-in- progress stage.
 Guest Speakers Using specialists from the field to present to students.
 Typically refers to when a learner, guest speaker, explains or shows some content to a learning audience; similar to a lecture.
-Independent learning Activities where an individual learner conducts research, or carries out a learning activity, on their own.
-Industry Simulation Replicating an aspect of industry and applying skills in order to gain experience, knowledge and understanding of certain practices.
-Lectures Subject introduced and delivered by the teacher in a specific time which transmits information.
-Practical Sessions Guided learning to establish practical use of a skill as an individual or relating to group work.
-Seminar Groups A small group discussion relating to something that has already been introduced on the course, often following a lecture.
-Can involve reading of an essay or paper followed by discussion.
-Tutorials One-to-one teaching based on the learner's work; Using the university's PDT framework.
-Workshops A group of people engaged in intensive study or work in a creative or practical field.
-Work placement Learning achieved by undertaking activities, under supervision and mentoring, in a work context.
-Learning concepts and techniques associated with a particular profession or trade in a live working environment, while being monitored and supported by a tutor